aserto-dev/topaz/docs/config.md

 - *fqdn* - string - optional value to set the fully qualified domain name for the service endpoint
 - *listen_address* - string - allows the topaz GRPC server to spin up on the requested port (default: "0.0.0.0:8282")
 - *connection_timeout_seconds* - uint32 - sets the timeout for a [connection establishment](https://pkg.go.dev/google.golang.org/grpc#ConnectionTimeout) (default: 120)
-- *certs* - certs.TLSCredsConfig - based on [aserto-dev/certs](https://github.com/aserto-dev/certs) package allows setting the paths of your certificate files.
+- *certs* - aserto.TLSConfig - based on [aserto-dev/go-aserto](https://github.com/aserto-dev/go-aserto) package allows setting the paths of your certificate files.
 If you do not have your certificates in the specified paths, topaz will generate self-signed certificates for you.
 By default topaz will generate the certificates in ` ~/.config/topaz/certs/` path

 Example: